 - they don't know how to interpret the results

-- they haven’t got the right tools to check on the health of your intranet
+- they haven’t got the right tools to measure the impact of your intranet health

 - they don't always measure the right things, instead focusing on easy or convenient metrics

 - teams are too busy or have resource constraints so cannot make metrics a priority

 - individuals and teams may be worried that measuring the intranet will put them in a negative light

 The good news is that if you’re not as far ahead as you’d like to be with your intranet metrics, there are some straightforward things you can do to improve in this area.

 5 Best Practices for Measuring Your Intranet

 1. Develop an intranet metrics strategy and roadmap

 Turn your ideas into action by establishing or formalising an intranet metrics strategy.